SteeltoeOSS/Documentation/api/v4/tracing/index.md

 > [!NOTE]
 > OpenTelemetry is generally built to follow the [options pattern](https://learn.microsoft.com/dotnet/core/extensions/options).
-> There are more ways to configure options than demonstrated on this page; these are just examples to help you get started.
+> There are more ways to configure options than demonstrated in this topic; these are just examples to help you get started.

 ### Set Application Name